TartanLlama/staging.tartanllama.xyz/src/data/blog/_2020/conditionally-trivial-special-member-functions.md

 };
 ```

 Then we do this all over again for the move constructor, destructor, copy assignment, and move assignment operators.
 This is exactly what [standard library implementors have to go](https://github.com/microsoft/STL/blob/main/stl/inc/optional) through to get the best codegen possible at the expense of implementation and maintenance burden.
-It’s not fun, [trust me](https://github.com/TartanLlama/optional).
+It's not fun, [trust me](https://github.com/TartanLlama/optional).